consensus-shipyard/ipc/extras/linked-token/README.md

     0x00000000000000000000000000000000000000000000000000000000000003e8
     ```

-    If an output of the following is seen, wait a few minutes for the contraction to finalize

-    ```jsx
-    0x0000000000000000000000000000000000000000000000000000000000000000
-    ```
+    If it's still zero, wait a few more seconds before retrying.

-13. Deploy token replica contract on the subnet.
-This command should execute fairly quickly because of the subnet’s speed.
+4. Deploy the Token Replica contract on the subnet.
+This command should execute fairly quickly because of the subnet's speed.
 Use the contract address from the printout indicated below.

     ```jsx
     make deploy-replica
     ```

-14. Deploy token controller contract on Calibnet and update our .env file with the new address.
+5. Deploy the Token Controller contract on Calibnet and update our `.env` file with the new address.

     ```jsx
     make deploy-controller
     ```

-15. We must update the replica with the controllers address, and the replica with the controller’s address to complete our setup.
-Please don’t forget this part!
+6. Now, we must update the Token Replica with the Controller's address, and vice versa ("rendezvous").

     ```jsx
     make initialize-replica